autonomousmobilerobots/MatlabToolbox/MatlabCreateRaspPiRealSenseDebug/README.txt

-MATLAB functions to control iRobot Create, read sensor data from the robot and the Realsense camera in Debug mode
+This toolbox includes functions to connect and communicate with the Raspberry Pi and the Intel RealSense camera in Debug mode

 In Debug mode only one tcp/ip port is created.